Aulani Resort Beach and Waikoloa Valley Pools

 by | Mar 16, 2012

 The resort has three pools.
 One is a quiet, adults-only (18 years and older) pool.
 Another consists of an inner tube slide and a waterslide that begins at a large lava rock mountain and flows down to a 900-foot-long meandering river and large family pool.
-The third is a picturesque infinity-edge beachside pool that has sounds of whales and dolphins piped underwater.
+The third is a picturesque infinity-edge beachside pool with sounds of whales and dolphins piped underwater.
 Keiki Cove and Menehune Bridge are fun water play areas where keiki can get wet but not swim.
 There are four whirlpool spas scattered about.
 Cabanas by the pool are available for a mouse-choking price and among the most expensive in Hawai‘i.
 They include fruit platter, water, seating for six, fridge and TV.
-Casabellas (two chairs with awning) are more reasonable by the beach.
+Casabellas (two chairs with awning) are more reasonably priced by the beach.
 There is a snorkel pool stocked with reef fish and a glass viewing area for those who don’t snorkel.
-They call it their Rainbow Reef, and it comes with snorkel gear (life vest required) you can book this by the day or the stay.
+They call it their Rainbow Reef, and it comes with snorkel gear (life vest required) that you can book by the day or the stay.

 We could go on and on.
-It’s not the place to go and get away from kids, though, and it felt crowded and noisy to us.
+This is not the place to go and get away from kids, though, and it felt crowded and noisy to us.
 But if you’re a Disney fan—or even if you’re not—this place is a lot of fun and makes us smile.
 Rooms are 382 sq. ft., suites are 764–1,910 sq. ft.
 Villas are studios at 356 sq. ft. up to 3/3s at 2,174 sq. ft. (with full kitchens and washer/dryer in unit).

 Address